Responding to safeguarding or child protection concerns

 - If it is not possible to contact the setting manager, action to safeguard the child is taken first and the setting manager is informed later.
 Advice is sought from the MASH team.

-- If there is an incident, which may require reporting to RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurances) the designated officer immediately seeks guidance from the Management Committee.
+- If there is an incident, which may require reporting to RIDDOR the designated officer immediately seeks guidance from the Management committee.
 There continues to be a requirement that the designated officer follows legislative requirements in relation to reporting to RIDDOR.
+This is fully addressed in section 01 Health and Safety procedures.

-- All settings follow procedures of their Suffolk Safeguarding Partners (SSP) for safeguarding and any specific safeguarding procedures such as responding to radicalisation/extremism concerns.
+- This setting to follow procedures of their Local Safeguarding Partners (LSP) for safeguarding and any specific safeguarding procedures such as responding to radicalisation/extremism concerns.
 Procedures are followed for managing allegations against staff, as well as for responding to concerns and complaints raised about quality or practice issues, whistle-blowing and escalation.

 Responding to marks or injuries observed